 If you have questions for God, why aren’t you asking them?

-I’ll concede that if you go to God in prayer and ask him for the recipe for rocks, He may not whisper His divine formula in your ear.
-But there are so many questions that we simply aren’t asking God, Who has given us every good thing including the beautiful freedom to approach Him through His Son.
+I’ll concede that if you go to God in prayer and ask him for the recipe for rocks, he may not whisper his divine formula in your ear.
+But there are so many questions that we simply aren’t asking God, who has given us every good thing including the beautiful freedom to approach him through his Son.
 We can be sure that when we pray in the name of Jesus, we will be heard.
-And He has promised us peace and answers to prayer - maybe in a different way or timeframe than we expect — but we still sit wondering skeptically what the use of prayer is.
-Or telling ourselves we have no right to ask things of such a powerful God when we are so weak.
+And he has promised us peace and answers to prayer — although maybe in a different way or timeframe than we expect — but we still sit wondering skeptically why we should pray.
+Or we tell ourselves we have no right to ask things of such a powerful God when we are so small and weak.

-But that cynicism and self-doubt are the temptations of one who wants to destroy our lines of communication with the Divine.
-God has summoned you to His heart, adopted you, and invited you to engage in relationship with Him.
+But that cynicism and self-doubt are temptations whispered by the one who wants to destroy our lines of communication with the Divine.
+God has summoned you to his heart, adopted you, and invited you to engage in a deep and constant conversation with him.

 Don’t worry about how silly or angry or eloquent your words are: he just wants to hear your voice.